www.wormx.org www.wormcontrol.org www.controlworms.org

 Results and products

-16 manuscripts in nationally recognized journals (8 at UMES) and 46 abstracts (31 at UMES) (author and co-author) plus 5 others in preparation.
+16 author and co-author manuscripts in nationally recognized journals (8 at UMES plus 2 submitted) and 48 abstracts (33 at UMES) plus 5 manuscripts in preparation.

-Two new courses (Biotechnology and Livestock Production; undergraduate) developed and taught along with 2 existing courses (one undergraduate, one graduate).
+Two new courses (Biotechnology and Livestock Production; undergraduate) developed and taught along with 2 existing courses (one undergraduate, one graduate); modification of 2 existing courses (ANPT 480/680 and 499/699); other new courses proposed/planned.

 Web page/web sites developed (link from): www.umes.edu/livestock.